Cider: Apples to cider

-An important component in cider-making is the addition of sulphur dioxide to inhibit the growth of many spoilage bacteria or yeasts in the juice.
+An important component in cider-making is the addition of sulfur dioxide to inhibit the growth of many spoilage bacteria or yeasts in the juice.
 This encourages the inoculated yeast to dominate the juice environment, converting sugars to alcohol.
 Once sulfur dioxide dissolves in the juice, it converts into a pH dependent mixture of bisulfite, sulfite ions, and molecular sulfur dioxide.
 The "unbound" sulfur dioxide provides the antimicrobial environment in the juice, while the bisulfite and sulfite ions contribute to flavour.
 The quantity of sulfur dioxide needed to inhibit microbial activity is directly related to the pH of the juice; lower pH means less should be added, while higher pH juice requires more.
 Many cider producers add sulfur dioxide immediately after pressing and juicing, but before fermentation.
 However, in some cases it can be added afterwards to act as an antioxidant or stabiliser.
 This prevents the finished cider from releasing hydrogen peroxide or aldehydes that produce "off" odors and flavours.

 Nitrogen is also a very important nutrient supporting yeast growth and fermentation in cider.
 Yeast require different forms of nitrogen to take up and use themselves so nitrogenous compounds are often added to apple juice.
 The mixture of nitrogen-containing compounds that yeast can use are referred to as 'Yeast Assimilable Nitrogen', or YAN.
 Even though YAN can be added into juice before fermentation, there are other ways to affect the levels of nitrogen in the juice before pressing, like the maturity of the orchard or what type of fertiliser is used.
 Using a fertiliser with a good amount of nitrogen will help the roots of apple trees; nitrogen fixing bacteria on the roots will be able to provide the tree with more nitrogen that will be able to make its way into the fruit.
 A low crop load can also yield juices with more YAN than a high crop load because the nitrogen in more concentrated in the low number of apples instead of being distributed to many apples.
 While a sufficient amount of YAN is good for the yeast and ensures fermentation of the sugars in the juice to alcohol, some cider makers may choose to limit nitrogen because it is the limiting factor.
 When the yeast are starved for nitrogen, they stop fermenting and die off.
 This can be desirable if cider makers prefer their cider to have some more sugar than alcohol in their cider.
 However, limiting YAN should be done in moderation because too little nitrogen can lead to an increase in hydrogen sulfide (H2S) production which is responsible for a rotten egg-like smell.